sarahpeoples/AustroGamesGoalStructures/README.md

-# Game Goal Structures
+# AustroGamesValues

-This data and code correspond to the Leisterer-Peoples, et al. (submitted) manuscript.
+This data and code correspond to the Leisterer-Peoples, et al. (under review) manuscript.